What do semiconductors, building materials, aluminum, and plastics have in common?

 Higher customer satisfaction

-This comes naturally as a consequence of all other benefits: An efficient, error-free supply chain and satisfied employees contribute to an enhanced customer experience.
+This comes naturally due to all other benefits: An efficient, error-free supply chain and satisfied employees contribute to an enhanced customer experience.

 However, there’s a lot more you can do to cater to your clients with RPA.
 Think automated communication, delivery tracking, onboarding, or returns and refunds.
-To top that off, RPA-enabled analytics will help you leverage data to better understand your customers.
+To top that off, RPA-enabled analytics will help you leverage data to understand your customers better.

 RPA in logistics and SCM — examples